kailash-manasarovar/statement/docs/timeline/2023/december.md

 - All and any communication was helpful to me in my attempts to find out what was going on and a way out.
 - When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "who's your accountant".
 - I show her the Google search results I'm seeing and I tell her it's a two-way conversation.
-- I explain how the conversation works and how it has been working since it started in June, or earlier.
+- I explain how the conversation with hackers works and how it has been working since it started in June, or earlier.
 - I show her the picture of me in my underwear and I explain where it came from.
 - A flash of alarm crosses her face.
 - I show her a tweet that comes up from time to time on the `@jctot19` account which is clearly a message for me.